Temitopejegede/Android-HelloWorldApp/README.md

 ## Notes

-I did not have any challanges when building this project.
+I did not have any challenges when building this project.

 ## License

-    Copyright [2022] [Temitope Jegede]
+    Copyright 2022 Temitope Jegede

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.